 Webinar: Race and Sociocultural Inclusion in Science Communication

 Join us for a special webinar that addresses race, sociocultural inclusion, decolonization and transformation in science communication.
-The webinar is presented as part of the CIMUSET Special Recognition Award, which was awarded this year to the book Race and Sociocultural Inclusion in Science Communication – Innovation, Decolonisation, and Transformation, edited by Elizabeth Rasekoala.
+The webinar, co-hosted with Ingenium, Canada’s Museums of Science and Innovation, is presented as part of the CIMUSET Special Recognition Award, which was awarded this year to the book Race and Sociocultural Inclusion in Science Communication – Innovation, Decolonisation, and Transformation, edited by Elizabeth Rasekoala.

 This important work has earned special recognition for its pioneering approach to diversity, equity, and inclusion within science communication, a field of relevance for science museums and centers worldwide.